ministryofjustice/opg-pdf-service/README.md

 Should you wish to talk to others about using this service, you can find help in the `#ss-opg-pdf-service` slack channel.

+## Node Versions

+We recommend using [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) while working on this project.

+The version of node to use while working on this project is set in the [.nvmrc](./.nvmrc) file.
+This file is used for the CI and local development.

+To ensure you are using the correct version of Node, run the following commands using `nvm`.

+`nvm use` - will read the `.nvmrc` file and set your node version to it.

+If you get an error saying it is not installed, run the following command to install ther required version and enable it.

+`nvm install` - will read the `.nvmrc` file, download that version and set your node version to it.

+If you need to install a newer version of node, you should set the version in this file and run the above steps.
+The CI will automatically read this file and install the appropriate version.

 ## Testing

 The project uses Jest to test the javascript components.
 Only `server.js` is ignored due to its implementation not needing testing.